Aonodensetsu/whiletrue_interpreter/README.md

 # While(true){ interpreter

 This is the official While(true){ interpreter repository.

-Python 3.10+ - a partial rewrite to fix bugs and make it more robust.
+Python 3.11+ rewrite to fix bugs and make it more robust.

 It contains all programs from the manual and is (well) documented.